 Run system file checker utility

-The System File Checker or sfc.exe is a utility in Microsoft Windows located in C: Windows\System32 folder allows users to scan for and restore corrupt Windows system files.
+The System File Checker or sfc.exe is a utility in Microsoft Windows located in C: Windows\System32 folder that allows users to scan for and restore corrupt Windows system files.
 We can say the System File Checker tool scans your computer for any corruption Or changes to system files that would otherwise interfere with the normal operation of your PC.
 From there, it replaces the file with the correct version to ensure smooth functioning.

-If you notice an increase in the Blue Screen of Death, applications constantly crashing, Windows operations stalling, you may need to run the System File Checker to help correct errors causing your PC to perform slowly.
+If you notice an increase in the Blue Screen of Death, applications constantly crashing, and Windows operations stalling, you may need to run the System File Checker to help correct errors causing your PC to perform slowly.

-- From start menu Search for cmd,
+- From the start menu Search for cmd,

 You see text: Beginning system scan.
 This process takes some time.